Water Cooling Towers Operate at Better Efficiency and Lower Maintenance Costs with KDF Water Filter Media

 Scale... it's a vicious never-ending problem that can kill the overall efficiency of water-cooling systems or towers.
 It can also clog sand-type filtering systems and turn the sand to cement, eventually shutting it down altogether.

 For industrial or commercial companies and municipalities that use water towers, cooling systems, or filtering systems, scale (along with pollutants like algae, heavy metals, debris, etc.) can cause problems for the system and destroy its efficiency.

-TowerKlean™ LLC ( Waterford, MI), a leader in water treatment technologies, searched out a scale-reducing media to make its cooling water-processing equipment work better for their customers.
+TowerKlean™ LLC ( Waterford, MI), a leader in water treatment technologies, searched out a media to reduce and remove scale to make its cooling water-processing equipment work better for their customers.

 TowerKlean's primary customer base includes industrial plastic-injection molding companies that use water-cooling towers to supply water used for cooling molds in the injection molding process.
 But other customers such as municipalities and a host of many others also purchase the equipment for treating water.

 "In typical cooling tower applications, there's heat involved that is warming the water, and heating water, combined with concentration of hardness through evaporation precipitates the scale forming compounds as filterable solids" said Harry Manvel, sales manager for TowerKlean.
 "It coats pipes, heat exchangers and has a big effect on efficiency.
 What our system does is eliminates the creation of scale and it also removes any existing scale from a process water system."